ITS suggests that all community members back up their computer on a regular basis to ensure they do not lose files.

 At-a-glance

-To restore files using the Code42 app:
+To restore files using the CrashPlan app:

-A separate browser window opens for BC sign in. - At the BC sign in prompt, log in with your BC username and password.
+A separate browser window opens for BC sign in. - On the BC Single Sign On (SSO) login page, enter your BC Credentials (the username and password you use for Agora Portal) and complete BC 2-Step Verification.

 Caution: When restoring files from your backup, please do not “select all” to restore all files and directories to their original location.
 If you use the option to "Save Selected files to: Original Location" and are not mindful of what you actually want restored, you could unintentionally overwrite good system and application related files.